Over 30 years of mine waste management at copper-gold mine in Papua New Guinea

 - Design and construction monitoring of dredge sand disposal at the Bige tailings storage facility, designed to store 20 million/tonnes per year of tailings sand for the remaining mine life.

-KCB has also provided access road design to Bige, Lukwi tailings area and the Ok Menga powerhouse.
+- Design of access roads to the Bige and Lukwi tailings area, and the Ok Menga powerhouse.